WBitencourt/WBitencourt/README.md

 🌱 I’m currently learning in frontend React.js and React Native.
 In backend node.js and SQL/NoSQL.
 <br/>
 📫 How to reach me...
-On Instagram as @w.gbitencourt or LinkedIn by link: linkedin.com/in/wendell-bitencourt.
+On Instagram as @wbitencourt.dev or LinkedIn by link: linkedin.com/in/wendell-bitencourt.

 👋 Hello, my name is Wendell Bitencourt.
 <br/>